-Non-Denominational Church in Murfreesboro, TN - What We Believe
+What We Believe at our Non-Denominational Church in Murfreesboro, TN

-These are the statements of faith that guide us in our mission to bring heaven to humanity through the love of Jesus.
+These are the statements of faith that guide us in our mission to bring people to Jesus; bringing heaven to earth.

 01 - The Bible

-The Old and New Testaments are a collection of 66 books, written by human authors, inspired by the Holy Spirit, and inerrant as originally given.
-They are the complete revelation of His will for the salvation of mankind and constitute the divine and only rule of Christian faith and practice.
+We believe the Old and New Testaments, a collection of 66 books written by human authors, is inspired by the Holy Spirit and inerrant as originally given.
+It is the complete revelation of His will for the salvation of mankind and constitutes the divine and only rule of Christian faith and practice.

 2 Timothy 3:16; 2 Peter 1:20-21; 2 Timothy 1:13; Psalm 12:6, 119:105, 160; Proverbs 30:5

-God is the Creator and Ruler of the universe and the Redeemer of mankind.
+We believe God is the Creator and Ruler of the universe and the Redeemer of mankind.
 He has eternally existed in three persons: the Father, the Son, and the Holy Spirit.
-These three are co-equal and are one God.
+These three are coequal and are one God.

 Genesis 1:1, 26-27, 3:22; Psalm 90:2; Matthew 28:19; 1 Peter 1:2; 2 Corinthians 13:14